CICE-Consortium/CICE/doc/source/developer_guide/dg_tools.rst

 *************************

 The raw JRA55 forcing data is obtained from the UCAR/NCAR Research Data Archive, https://rda.ucar.edu/.
-You must first register (free) and then signin.
+You must first register (free) and then sign in.
 The "JRA-55 Reanalysis Daily 3-Hourly and 6-Hourly Data" is ds628.0 and can be found here, https://rda.ucar.edu/datasets/ds628.0.

 The "Data access" tabs will provide a list of product categories.
 The JRA55 data of interest are located in 2 separate products.
-Winds, air temperature, and specific humidity on the model grid are included in "JRA-55 3-Hourly Model Resolution 2-Dimensional Instantaneous Diagnostic Fields".
+Winds, air temperature, and specific humidity fields are included in "JRA-55 3-Hourly Model Resolution 2-Dimensional Instantaneous Diagnostic Fields".
 Precipitation and downward radiation fluxes are found in "JRA-55 3-Hourly Model Resolution 2-Dimensional Average Diagnostic Fields".
 (Note the